 How to Stop Late-Night SnackingPosted: September 7, 2021

+Late-night snacking is one of the biggest struggles I hear from clients.
 And probably one of the most common reasons for weight gain over time.

-Keep in mind it is not "bad" to enjoy a snack late at night because it feels good for you but if it is affecting your sleep and your health that's when you might want to take a look at this behavior and come up with ways that serves you and are good for you.
+Keep in mind it is not "bad" to enjoy a snack late at night, but if these eating patterns are affecting your sleep and your ability to lose weight, that's when you may want to take a look at this behavior and find ways that serve you and your health.

-1. Eat regular, balanced meals and snacks throughout the day.
+1. Eat regular, balanced meals and snacks throughout the day:

 This means including fiber, protein, and healthy fats.

 - Aim for 20-30 grams of fiber a day;